-Q. Jennifer remained doubtful about the existence of flying dinner (plate) 4. plates .
+- ${\it Q}{ m c}$ Jennifer remained doubtful about the existence of flying dinner . (plate) - A. plates.
 Love those regular plurals!
-Just add s.
-1. Jennifer's previous arguments have been so dramatic that her friends have frequently inquired about committing her to any of several local mental health (clinic) 2.
-Jennifer, with her usual wit, refers to these establishments as (nuthouse) 3.
-The town eccentric, Jennifer has several of light green hair, courtesy of a bottle of dye. (thatch) 4.
-Jennifer sees her unusual hair color as a weapon in the battle of the (sex) 5.
-Few people know that Jennifer, an accomplished historian and mathematician, has created a series of on the Hundred Years' War. (graph) 6.
-Jennifer also knows a great deal about the role of in colonial America. (turkey) 7.
-She discovered that the average colony had four turkeys - a guy who never paid his bills, an idiot who thought "Come here often?" was a good pickup line, and two who plucked out their to protect against witchcraft. (woman, lash) 8.
-The of envy at Jennifer's scholarship were quite loud. (sigh) 9.
-A couple of professors, however, think that Jennifer's are filled with bats. (belfry) Perhaps they're right, because Jennifer has encountered quite a bit of wildlife in her bell towers including goose)
+Just add s. - 1.
+Jennifer's previous arguments have been so dramatic that her friends have frequently inquired about committing her to any of several local mental health . (clinic) - 2.
+Jennifer, with her usual wit, refers to these establishments as . (nuthouse) - 3.
+The town eccentric, Jennifer has several of light green hair, courtesy of a bottle of dye. (thatch) - 4.
+Jennifer sees her unusual hair color as a weapon in the battle of the . (sex) - 5.
+Few people know that Jennifer, an accomplished historian and mathematician, has created a series of on the Hundred Years' War. (graph) - 6.
+Jennifer also knows a great deal about the role of in colonial America. (turkey) - 7.
+She discovered that the average colony had four turkeys a guy who never paid his bills, an idiot who thought "Come here often?" was a good pickup line, and two who plucked out their to protect against witchcraft. (woman, lash) - 8.
+The of envy at Jennifer's scholarship were quite loud. (sigh) - 9.
+A couple of professors, however, think that Jennifer's are filled with bats. (belfry) - 10.
+Perhaps they're right, because Jennifer has encountered quite a bit of wildlife in her bell towers, including , , and . (deer, squirrel, goose)